 Despite her significant struggles, Taylin’s positive, energetic attitude doesn’t waver.
 Today, Taylin sings in a choir and takes gymnastics.
 In warm weather she swims every day in her backyard pool, loves to snorkel with her family and plays softball with a Special Olympics team.

 “She reminds us every day that life is precious and that we need to love deeply and feel gratitude, as it can be taken from us in the blink of an eye”, says Taylin’s mom, Erin.
 “We treat her like anyone else in the family and have to remind ourselves just how far she’s come.”

 In October 2016, Taylin was announced as the Children’s Miracle Network Champion Child ambassador for BC Children’s Hospital as part of the Champions Across Canada program presented by Walmart.
 As BC’s representative in the Champions program, Taylin will share her inspiring story of dealing with salmonella bacterial meningitis at just 10 days old and living through years of treatment and rehabilitation.
 She will serve as an ambassador for BC Children’s Hospital, representing the more than 85,000 children treated at the hospital each year.

-As part of this role, Taylin will travel with her family in March 2017 to Ottawa to meet with 11 other Canadian Champions, and then to Orlando, Florida to join the 50 American Champions.
+As part of this role, Taylin travelled with her family in March 2017 to Ottawa to meet with 11 other Canadian Champions, and then to Orlando, Florida to join the 50 American Champions.
 Champions help raise awareness of the importance of children’s hospitals and the work done by caregivers and researchers at children’s hospitals across North America.

 To learn more about Taylin’s journey, watch her story below.